Autogenesis: A Self-Evolving Agent Protocol: Introduction

 \section{Introduction}

-Recent advances in LLM-based agent systems have demonstrated significant potential in tackling complex, long-horizon tasks~\cite{yao2022react, wei2022chain, brown2020language}.
-However, static agent designs often prove insufficient when facing the diversity and stochasticity of real-world environments.
-To overcome this limitation, endowing agents with self-evolution capabilities—enabling them to automatically adjust strategies, refine instructions, and update tools based on environmental feedback—has emerged as a critical avenue for achieving robust autonomy.
-This transition from predefined execution to dynamic adaptation represents a fundamental shift in agentic system design.
+Recent advances in LLM-based agent systems have demonstrated significant potential in tackling complex, long-horizon tasks~\cite{yao2022react, wei2022chain, brown2020language}, yet static designs often prove insufficient against the diversity and stochasticity of real-world environments.
+Endowing agents with self-evolution capabilities has thus emerged as a critical avenue toward robust autonomy.
+However, existing implementations remain largely fragmented and ad hoc: components such as prompts, tools, and memory are tightly coupled to agent logic, shared standards are absent, and the lack of explicit lifecycle management and safe update interfaces introduces significant risks of runtime instability, preventing self-evolution from being composable, auditable, or systematically reproducible.

-Despite the growing interest in self-evolving agents, implementations remain largely fragmented and ad hoc.
-Existing systems often lack shared standards, rendering the evolution process neither composable nor auditable.
-Developers are frequently forced to rely on brittle glue code, leading to monolithic architectures that are difficult to maintain.
-Furthermore, without explicit lifecycle management and safe update interfaces, self-modification introduces significant risks of runtime instability.
-To address these issues, it is necessary to elevate development from ad hoc engineering practices to the protocol level, decoupling ``what evolves'' from ``how evolution occurs'' via a standardized framework to ensure modular, traceable, and safe evolution.

-While protocols such as Anthropic's Model Context Protocol (MCP)~\cite{anthropic2025agentskills} and Google's Agent-to-Agent (A2A)~\cite{google2025a2a} have standardized connectivity, applying them directly to self-evolution scenarios presents a conceptual mismatch.
-These protocols are primarily designed to resolve connectivity challenges—specifically, model-tool invocation (MCP) or inter-agent communication (A2A).
-However, the core of self-evolution lies not in invocation, but in state mutation and management.

-Existing connectivity protocols lack native support for entity Lifecycle and Version Lineage.
-In a closed-loop evolutionary system, if the creation, update, and destruction of components are not precisely defined, the optimizer cannot safely apply modifications.
-Moreover, the absence of version tracking and rollback mechanisms means that erroneous updates can lead to irrecoverable errors.
-Consequently, relying solely on communication protocols is insufficient; a novel protocol capable of managing the dynamics of mutation is required.